-The following table sets forth the compensation earned during the past two fiscal years by (i) the person who served as our principal executive officer during 2017, (ii) the two most highly compensated executive officers other than the chief executive officer who were serving as executive officers at the end of 2017 and whose total compensation for 2017 exceeded \$100,000.
-The persons described in clauses (i) and (ii) above are collectively referred to herein as our "Named Executive Officers."
+The following table sets forth the compensation earned during the past two fiscal years by (i) the person who served as our principal executive officer at the end of 2019; (ii) the two most highly compensated executive officers other than the principal executive officer who were serving as executive officers at the end of 2019 and whose total compensation for 2019 exceeded \$100,000; and (iii) our former principal executive officer and one additional executive officer whose compensation would have been disclosed under (ii) but that the person was not serving as an executive officer at the end of 2019.
+The persons described in clauses (i) through (iii) above are collectively referred to herein as our "named executive officers."
+Amounts reported for stock and option awards in the table below are calculated based on rules that require reporting of the awards' entire grant date fair value, calculated in accordance with accounting rules for stock-based compensation.
+These amounts do not reflect the actual value or amounts that may be realized by the executive officers, which amounts are subject to future stock prices and satisfaction of vesting schedules.
+As of April 20, 2020, all option grants reported below have exercise prices significantly in excess of our stock price.